friesandmayo/THRANK-Thesis/README.md

 # THRANK-Thesis

-This repository contains all the code and models I created for my Master's Thesis.
+This repository contains my Master's Thesis and all the code/models to run the results.

 - Title: "Central Bank Reserves for All: Welfare & Inequality in a THRANK Model"